 Regarding Immigration Enforcement on Campus

 While classrooms are public spaces, access during classes is subject to reasonable restriction by an instructor to maintain order.
 At the same time, law enforcement may legally enter a classroom subject to a lawful subpoena or other lawful authority.
-If this happens, you should contact the UWMPD (x4627) or the Office of Legal Affairs (x4278) to confirm that law enforcement is present with lawful authority.
+If this happens, you should contact the UWMPD (414-229-4627) and the Office of Legal Affairs (414-229-4278) to confirm that law enforcement is present with lawful authority.
 You should not try to determine whether any subpoena, warrant, or other document is legally valid.
-You may also ask that law enforcement wait outside until class is dismissed, although they are not required to grant such a request.
+You may ask that law enforcement wait outside until class is dismissed, although they are not required to grant such a request.

 The UWM Police Department cannot prohibit another law enforcement agency with jurisdiction or other legal authority from entering campus, although the UWMPD works with all outside law enforcement to minimize intrusion into classes in session, other campus activities, and day-to-day business.

-If a student who has restricted the release of their directory information has a need to have that information made available for scholarship, internship or employment application purposes they can go to this link and complete a release authorization form listing the agency authorized to receive the information.
+If a student who has restricted the release of their directory information needs to make that information available on a limited basis for scholarship, internship or employment application purposes, they can go to this link and complete a release authorization form listing the agency authorized to receive the information.

 If ICE presents exigent circumstances, which may constitute an exception to FERPA if the safety of the student or public is at issue, UWMPD would assist ICE in safely carrying out their actions.
 “Exigent circumstances” are emergency situations requiring swift action to prevent imminent danger to life or serious damage to property.
 In such cases, UWMPD’s focus would be the safety of the UWM community and the public.